People have too much to do, and not enough time to do it. Time is scarce and everyone is busy.

 This exercise is NOT meant to add stress to your already busy schedule.
 This is meant to bring you awareness.
 At the end of the week, you’re going to review your time logs.
 Without judgement, take a look and see where you spend the most time.
 It’s an eye opening exercise.

-In the next blog post we discuss what to do with this new found “time awareness” … PRIORITIZATION.
+In Part 2, we’ll discuss what to do with this new found “time awareness” … ELIMINATION.

 Until then, Happy Time Tracking!